Miami Heat all-time roster

 The Miami Heat is an American professional basketball team based in Miami.
 They play in the Southeast Division of the Eastern Conference in the National Basketball Association (NBA).
 The team joined the NBA in 1988 as an expansion team, and won the NBA championship in 2006, 2012 and 2013.
-The team played its home games at the Miami Arena until 2000, and have played their home games at Miami-Dade Arena since then.
+The team played its home games at the Miami Arena until 2000, and have played their home games at Kaseya Center since then.
 The Heat is owned by Micky Arison.
 Its current staff consists of Pat Riley as team president and Erik Spoelstra as head coach.

-The Heat started building their roster by selecting players in the 1988 NBA Expansion Draft and 1988 NBA draft.
-Since then, 217 players have appeared in at least one game for the franchise.
+The Heat started building their roster by selecting players in the 1988 NBA expansion draft and 1988 NBA draft.
+Since then, 300 players have appeared in at least one game for the franchise.
 Dwyane Wade is the most successful player in Heat history.
 His achievements include Finals Most Valuable Player Award in 2006, All-Star Game Most Valuable Player Award in 2010, 11 consecutive All-Star Game selections and eight All-NBA Teams selections.
 Alonzo Mourning, the franchise's first ever All-Star, won two Defensive Player of the Year Awards and was selected to five All-Star Games and two All-NBA Teams.
 LeBron James, who played four years with the Heat, won the Most Valuable Player Award in 2012 and 2013, the Finals Most Valuable Player Award in 2012 and 2013, and was selected to four consecutive All-Star Games and four consecutive All-NBA Teams.
-Tim Hardaway and Shaquille O'Neal are the only other Heat players who have been selected to both the All-Star Game and the All-NBA Team.
-Anthony Mason, Chris Bosh, Goran Dragić, Jimmy Butler, and Bam Adebayo are the only other Heat players who have been selected to the All-Star Game.
+Tim Hardaway, Shaquille O'Neal, and Jimmy Butler are the only other Heat players who have been selected to both the All-Star Game and the All-NBA Team.
+Anthony Mason, Chris Bosh, Goran Dragić, Bam Adebayo, and Tyler Herro are the only other Heat players who have been selected to the All-Star Game.
 Two Heat players have won the NBA Most Improved Player Award: Rony Seikaly in 1990 and Isaac Austin in 1997.
 Ten Heat players were selected to the All-Rookie Team.
 Mourning, Shaquille O'Neal and Gary Payton, who played two seasons for the Heat and was part of the Heat championship team in 2006, have been inducted to the Basketball Hall of Fame.
 Ray Allen was inducted into the Naismith Memorial Basketball Hall of Fame in 2018, while Chris Bosh was inducted into the Naismith Memorial Basketball Hall of Fame in 2021.